bonni208/Business_Ethics/Business_Ethics.md

 [[X]] Seeking the greatest good can coexist with protecting individual rights.
 [[ ]] Individual rights should always take precedence over the greater good.

-According to Mill, [[higher]] pleasures are of a higher quality and should be prioritized over lower pleasures in the pursuit of happiness.

 John Stuart Mill believed that seeking "the greatest good for the greatest number" is not compatible with protecting individual rights.

 [[ ]] True